henriquecastror/henriquecastror_md/content/post/2020-10-31 Fama French Factors Part 1/index.md

 Okay, now that we have the six portfolios in each year, we can calculate the return of the SmB (Small minus Big) and HmL (High minus Low) factors.

 First, we need to define which stocks we are buying and which we are selling.
 We use the structure below.
-For more information about this structure, see the [French's site](https://mba.tuck.dartmouth.edu/pages/faculty/ken.french/Data_Library/f-f_factors.html).
+For more information about this structure, see [French's site](https://mba.tuck.dartmouth.edu/pages/faculty/ken.french/Data_Library/f-f_factors.html).

 $$SmB =  \frac{1}{3}(Small Value + Small Neutral + Small Growth) - \frac{1}{3} (Big Value + Big Neutral + Big Growth)$$